vdbrink/vdbrink.github.io/esphome/microwave_radar_sensor_rcwl-0516.md

 &ast; The `GPIO pin` is the port which is used in the ESPHome yaml.

 I've made a small hole in the case for the power USB cable.\
+The sensor has a front, which is the side with the circle, this is the antenna, and detects in that direction.\
-The sensor detects through the case, no holes are needed in the case.
+It detects through the case, so no extra holes are needed in the case.

 <a href="images_rcwl-0516/rcwl_0516_in_the_box.jpg">
 <img src="images_rcwl-0516/rcwl_0516_in_the_box.jpg" height="250px" alt="RCWL-0516 in a box" />